Sustainability

 Mastering Environmental, Social, and Governance (ESG) Strategies

 Effective ESG planning can support reputation management, attract new types of investors, promote long-term financial outcomes and mitigate increased regulatory requirements; it has proven to have positive impacts on performance.
 A few examples of these positive impacts include reducing operational costs by lowering energy and water consumption, attracting and retaining talent, building stronger community and investor relations, and increasing the chances of receiving government support and subsidies.
-Let’s look at a few opportunities for enterprising utility operations to strategically address ESG priorities:
+Let’s look at a few opportunities for enterprising utility operations to strategically address ESG priorities.

-Define Your Priorities – Review your policies and procedures to ensure they address ESG and climate risk and then continue to evaluate how effectively the company has executed these policies.
+Review your policies and procedures to ensure they address ESG and climate risk and then continue to evaluate how effectively the company has executed these policies.
 The board should be satisfied that the implementation of the policies and procedures effectively aligns with the board’s overarching strategy and is moving the company towards net-zero.

-Invest Now in Green Technology – The ESG evolution is fueled by leveraging innovative technology and the energy sector is no stranger to innovation.
+The ESG evolution is fueled by leveraging innovative technology and the energy sector is no stranger to innovation.
 Many energy companies already use technologies such as artificial intelligence (AI), machine learning (ML), the cloud, advanced analytics, the internet of things (IoT), big data, digital twins, drones, and wearables.
 Common applications include tracking and managing emissions, choosing the right portfolio of assets, and uncovering renewable energies with the leading potential for longevity and sustainability to drive permanent change.

-Use Distributed Energy Resources – There has been a tremendous push toward adopting renewable sources like wind and solar.
+There has been a tremendous push toward adopting distributed energy resources (DERs) like wind and solar.
 For example, ExxonMobil has been expanding its investment in renewable diesel and the “big six” have invested billions into clean energy projects.
 While this is certainly a noble effort, it’s not entirely feasible in all situations or geographies, it’s not an immediate solution for total energy supply, and progress has been slow.
 However, companies can employ renewable sources where it makes sense, which also has a welcome side effect of helping to insulate from the volatility of oil and energy costs.

-Emphasize Safety – The humanitarian aspect of ESG means creating safer, healthier work environments for people, both within primary facilities and across the supply chain.
+The humanitarian aspect of ESG means creating safer, healthier work environments for people, both within primary facilities and across the supply chain.
 Just as reducing pollution protects our planet’s well-being, reducing the risk of accidents and injuries protects the well-being of our people.
 Slip, trip, and fall accidents and contact with objects and equipment are some of the most common nonfatal work injuries that result in time off work.
 Reducing this risk can be as simple as upgrading facility lighting and focusing on overall improved visibility.
 Adequate lighting has proven to reduce the risk and prevalence of accidents and injury, and even minimize fatigue which can aid productivity.

-Focus on Metrics that Matter – Deploying measurable solutions allows companies to prove the impact of their ESG efforts with both quantitative and qualitative data.
+Deploying measurable solutions allows companies to prove the impact of their ESG efforts with both quantitative and qualitative data.
 For example, start by focusing on metrics like energy consumption, water management, greenhouse gas emissions, and safety performance data, including data from across your supply chain.
 Next, address social impacts like community relations, workforce, leadership diversity, and employee health and wellbeing.

 What is Environmental, Social, and Corporate Governance (ESG) Conclusion